Some of the links in this post may be affiliate links.

 Over time, as you fertilize, you may have build up of fertilizer salts.
 If too many accumulate, it may damage your plants.
 One good way to help mitigate this is to occasionally flush your plants with plain water and let everything drain away.

 So don’t forget to loosen your rootball when you repot!
-For further detailed information on repotting, click HERE to read my blog post on repotting plants.
+Be sure to read my other blog post for further detailed information on repotting.